rev3r/ProperHelloWorld/README.md

 The only thing that hurts me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purpose).

-Maybe I'll fix it later...
+I'll fix it some day.